The Shapes tab is the last tab within the Media Browser in

 Figure 1: Shapes tab within Media Browser

-The options within the Shapes tab of Media Browser are explained below:
+The options within the Shapes tab of Media Browser are explained below, as marked in Figure 1, above:

 Figure 2: Categories drop-down list